MuhammadRomanKhan717/My-Book-App/README.md

 # My Book App
-In this app search your favourite books and study its. its totally free of cost.
+In this app search for your favorite books and study them. it's totally free of cost.
 It's a books app where you can search for multiple books and purchase them.
 I use React-Redux for state management

-#### watch the below video
+#### watch the video below

 https://github.com/MuhammadRomanKhan717/My-Book-App/assets/86658178/beceecae-c4b4-4565-bde7-8aff350b9e01

 ## File Structure
 * assets
 * src
-   * components
+   * Components
       * BookCart
       * CartComponent
       * Header